parikshitpagare/smart-home-automation-rtos/README.md

 ## Features

 - Wireless control with Bluetooth
-- Dedicated android app
+- Dedicated Android app
-- Activity monitoring on OLED display and android app
+- Activity monitoring on OLED display and app
 - Temperature sensing using DHT11 sensor
 - Light intensity sensing using LDR
 - Fan/Light control in 3 modes - manual, automatic (based on sensors) and off